-Management is considered as a science by some management experts and some take management as an art.
+Management is considered as a science by some management experts and some others take management as an art.
 This controversy has existed for a long time and still not solved.

 However, many people disagree with him.
-So the definition of management whether it is a science or an art or a profession depends on authors to authors.
+So the definition of management whether it is a science or an art or a profession depends on the authors.

 There are few fundamentals for management to become a science, an art, and a profession.